iz2k/pi-radio-bonnet/README.md

 ### PIGPIO

-The control of the GPIOs for REFCLK and RST and SEN signals is done by means of the pigpio deamon.
-This is a low level GPIO controller that can be commanded through other programms like the python program used in this project.
+The control of the GPIOs for REFCLK and RST and SEN signals is done by means of the pigpio daemon.
+This is a low level GPIO controller that can be commanded through other programs like the python program used in this project.

-Install the deamon running the following commands:
+Install the daemon running the following commands:
 ``` bash
 sudo apt-get install pigpio
 ```